 A court's analysis will also depend on whether the plaintiff is a disgruntled student-athlete or a disgruntled employee.
-For disgruntled student-athletes, Title IX does not compel federally funded educational institutions to sponsor one program for each gender in every sport the institution sponsors.
-However, if a school sponsors only one program for a sport, then that school must allow members of both sexes to try out for the team, unless the sport is a contact sport, in which case the school may limit participation to one gender.
-Conversely, if a school sponsors only one program for a contact sport and then allows members of both sexes to compete for the team, the school may not exclude an athlete from the team on account of his or her gender.
-"Contact" sports include boxing, wrestling, rugby, ice hockey, football, and basketball.
-45 C.F.R. § 86.41.
+For disgruntled student-athletes, Title IX does not compel institutions to sponsor one program for each gender in every sport the institution sponsors.
+But if a school sponsors only one program for a sport, then that school must allow members of both sexes to try out for the team.
+This is true unless the sport is a contact sport, in which case the school may limit participation to one gender.

 Coaches' Title IX Claims

 Coaches have rights under Title IX.
 For example, if a women's team coach gets paid less than a men's team coach for doing the same job, it might be a Title IX issue.
 This kind of disparity can be discrimination on the basis of sex.
 Title IX protects against this, like Title VII of the Civil Rights Act.